shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

 ## WebSector: Unlocking Multi-Sector Website Classification Using Single Positive Label Paradigm (Submitted to ACM Web Conference 2025)

-**TLDR:** WebSector introduces a dataset and framework for automated multi-sector website classification using Single Positive Label (SPL)  multi-label classification to identify primary and cross-sector of activity associations.
+**TLDR:** WebSector introduces a dataset and framework for automated multi-sector website classification using Single Positive Label (SPL)  multi-label classification to identify primary and cross-sector activity associations.

 ## LDP-Agent: A Single-Agent Approach for Ensuring Local Differential Privacy in Author De-anonymization Attacks (In Progress)